JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 # Understanding Tiled Mobile GPUs through VR Volume Rendering

-## NOTE: This is a WIP, the structure and data are due to change in the coming months; and corrections are always appreciated  :)
+## NOTE: This is a WIP, the structure and data are due to change in the coming weeks; and suggestions/comments/corrections are always appreciated  :)

-## Why
+## The Goal and Why

+My goal is to better understand the strenghts and limitations of the tiled GPU architecture, under the lens of stereocopic volume rendering.
+In order to achieve this I intent to do empirical testing via the use of performance profilers and multiple tests, on the Meta Quest 2 platform, powered by Qualcomm Adreno Graphics.

+Qualcomm is one of the biggest players in the mobile GPU hardware space, supplying them for one of the most widespread devices nowadays, the Meta Quest 2 VR headset from Meta.
+However, its ecosystem is very closed, and very little documentation is available to the public.

 There is a lot of dogmatism and hearsay in the area of Computer Graphics, specially in the area of mobile GPUs.
 And it does not help that one of the biggest players in this hardware space (Qualcomm) is a *really* closed ecosystem, with not a lot of public documentation.
 This hardware is usually quite different from their desktop counterparts, with a distinct (tiled) infrastructure.
 Which brings a new set of constraints to the table: it is not just a less powerful version than its desktop counterparts.